Alignment Rod Guide & FAQs

 - Properly mount your silencer to the host firearm.

 - Insert rod through the mounted suppressor of an unloaded weapon.
-Equal space should be seen between bore of suppressor and centered rod.

 - Never force rod into bore, it should slide freely with very little resistance.